Supergiovane/node-red-contrib-sia-ultimate/README.md

 # node-red-contrib-sia-ultimate
 Connect your SIA-DCS compatible alarm system to node-red.
 It works with Ajax System too.

-This is a porting from iobroker.sia by schmupu.
-They did a very good job.

 ## EXAMPLE OF CONFIGURING AJAX HUB ##

 <img src="https://raw.githubusercontent.com/Supergiovane/node-red-contrib-sia-ultimate/master/img/ajax.png" width="90%"><br/>